Nilanth/twiter-stats/README.md

 ## Support

-This project needs a ⭐️ from you.
+TwiterStats needs a ⭐️ from you.
 Don't forget to leave a star ⭐️

 If you found TwiterStats helpful, consider supporting me with a coffee.